nikita-kazakov/nikita-kazakov.github.io/_posts/2021-10-08-passing-ruby-variables-to-javascript.md

   // user_email = "This will not &#39;be escaped&#39; &#39;properly&#39;"
 ```

 There are a few ways to escape HTML.
-You can use `raw`.
+One is to use `raw`.
 ```haml
 :javascript
   user_email = "#{raw "This will not 'be escaped 'properly'."}"